 While cholesterol helps perform integral bodily functions, excess cholesterol accumulates in the blood vessels and can lead to chronic heart conditions.
-It is a commonly known fact that Heart attacks are one of the leading causes of deaths around the world and hence it is important to take precautions to prevent them.
+It is a commonly known fact that Heart attacks are one of the leading causes of death around the world and hence it is important to take precautions to prevent them.

 Diet is a factor with the highest influence on your body and your health.
 Making changes in your everyday diet will help you effectively reduce the amount of cholesterol you consume and hence improve your heart health.

 Several factors can accelerate the harmful effects cholesterol has on your body or increase the accumulation of cholesterol in your blood vessels.
 One of these factors is an unhealthy diet and lifestyle.

 A whole food plant-based diet is the only scientifically proven way to prevent and reverse heart disease.
 Since cholesterol is a significant risk factor for heart disease and a plant-based diet contains no cholesterol, it is the logical choice for someone who wants to lower their cholesterol levels and dramatically reduce their risk of heart disease.
 In fact, Dr. Caldwell Esselstyn, who was one of the first researchers (along with Dr. Dean Ornish) to prove that heart disease can be reversed, suggested that having a total cholesterol score of 150 mg/dl (3.9 mmol) or lower can make you heart attack proof!